What is our trading focus?

 VOW:xetr (Volkswagen) - the German carmaker annnounced a pretax loss of EUR 1.4 billion and revenue down 23% year-on-year in Q2.
 Importantly cut the dividend to 4.86 per share from 6.56.

-(Shopify) - a of the speculative community recently, this stock has one of the most aggressive valuations relative to revenue and earnings in a very frothy market for this type of fast-growing company, which provides cloud-based e-commerce solutions (thought to have especially bright prospects in this time of COVID-19).
+SHOP:xnas (Shopify) - a favourite of the speculative community recently, this stock has one of the most aggressive valuations relative to revenue and earnings in a very frothy market for this type of fast-growing company, which provides cloud-based e-commerce solutions (thought to have especially bright prospects in this time of COVID-19).
 Despite reporting (after the close on Tuesday)a massive beat of revenue expectations, at $714M vs. $512M expected and a huge net income beat, the shares fell for most of the session after opening over 10% higher.
-Still, the shares managed a positive close over 6.5% and barely at an high.
+Still, the shares managed a positive close over 6.5% and barely at an all time high.

-(Eastman Kodak) - the price exploded yesterday and is up over 1,000% from levels at the beginning of the week in this long-suffering former Dow Jones Industrial Average component after the Trump administration announced that the company would be extended a $765 million loan to produce generic drug ingredients, an obvious response to the realization during the COVID-19 crisis that US is reliant on foreign sources for many basic drugs.
+KODK:xnys (Eastman Kodak) - the price exploded yesterday and is up over 1,000% from levels at the beginning of the week in this long-suffering former Dow Jones Industrial Average component after the Trump administration announced that the company would be extended a $765 million loan to produce generic drug ingredients, an obvious response to the realization during the COVID-19 crisis that US is reliant on foreign sources for many basic drugs.

 XAUUSD (Spot Gold) and XAGUSD (Spot Silver) - spot gold retested the highs of the cycle near 1980/oz.
 Yesterday over the FOMC meeting, with erratic price action during the Powell press conference, particularly in jumpy spot silver, a warning to traders in setting leverage and risk levels.
 The psychological barrier is perhaps 2,000/oz.
 For gold, while silver seems a bit more bogged down in a range centered on 24/oz after extreme gyrations earlier this week that may have spooked market participants.

-GBPUSD – sterling reached a major milestone in rallying to the 1.3000 level versus the US dollar and over the FOMC conference last night before easing slightly lower.
+GBPUSD – sterling reached a major milestone in rallying to the 1.3000 level versus the US dollar and over the FOMC preicnss conference last night before easing slightly lower.
 Sterling also pulled higher versus the euro and away from an important breakdown level versus the single currency.
 We’re a bit uncomfortable calling for continued follow through higher for sterling, given the UK’s weak performance economically and no real developments to support the price action.
 Let's see if the 1.3000 level serves as resistance for now in GBPUSD, with initial support down around 1.2800.

-USDJPY – the initial attempt toward the pivotal 104.50 area – a major one stretching back to four tests over more than two years – failed to stick, and the pair sloshed back above 105.00 in the wake of last night’s FOMC meeting.
+USDJPY – the initial attempt lower toward the pivotal 104.50 area – a major one stretching back to four tests over more than two years – failed to stick, and the pair sloshed back above 105.00 in the wake of last night’s FOMC meeting.
 The pair has recently broken below the locally important 106.00, the level that keeps bearish hopes alive for a challenge lower still and has added to the sense that the US dollar is in a broad rout.

 What is going on?

-FOMC statement and Powell Press conference late yesterday. new July FOMC statement saw very fewchanges, with the addition of the sentence “The path of the economy will depend significantly on the course of the virus.” the chief change relative to the June statement, an obvious reaction to the concerns linked to the resurgence of the COVID-19 outbreakin the US.
+FOMC statement and Powell Press conference late yesterday.
+The new July FOMC statement saw very fewchanges, with the addition of the sentence “The path of the economy will depend significantly on the course of the virus.” the chief change relative to the June statement, an obvious reaction to the concerns linked to the resurgence of the COVID-19 outbreakin the US.
 During the Powell press conference, Powell once again made clear – and this is critical – that the Fed “has lending powers but not spending powers”, a nod that it can only extend liquidity and loans, not directly drive demand, which is the domain of fiscal stimulus, critically important at this time with the Congressional debate over the size and shape of further stimulus with many of the initial measures to expire at the end of this week.

 US coronavirus relief bill talks ended yesterday with no progress and seeming irreconcilable differences with the White House and Democratic leaders far apart on a solution as some benefits – most notably the $600/week federal unemployment benefit, is set to expire this week.
 Any extension of the stand-off beyond a week or so could rapidly begin to wear on market confidence.